 Minor in Social Change Leadership

 Are you passionate about being an ethical leader in our society?
 Do you want to make a difference in the world around you?
-Minor in Social Change Leadership, offered through the Department of Counseling, Adult and Higher Education!
+Minor in Social Change Leadership, offered through the Department of Counseling and Higher Education!
 Our coursework examines the intersection of social justice, ethics and collaboration in the practice of leadership that promotes positive social change.
 You'll work with other students like you – students energized by advancing social justice, change and global responsibility.
 You'll also develop critical self-reflection, analytical and communication skills through leadership in various contexts, including student organizations, service learning, internships and a capstone project.
 And, no matter your major, you will graduate prepared for professional and personal success after college.

 During your program of study, you will: